Hinata Suzuki

 Hinata Suzuki (鈴木 陽向, Suzuki Hinata) is a Japanese badminton player who specializes in doubles.
+She reached a career-high women's doubles world ranking of No. 17 with Nao Yamakita.
 A bronze medalist in girls' doubles at the 2019 World Junior Championships, she won her first senior international title at the 2025 Saipan International.
-Suzuki achieved a career-high women's doubles ranking of world No. 37 on 18 November 2025.
+In 2025, Suzuki won her maiden World Tour title at the Super 300 Korea Masters.